Our Care Service

 Staff are experienced in listening to young people and supporting them to deal with their often difficult life experiences.

-Our in-house therapeutic lead, trains and supervises staff to work with young people using recognised therapeutic techniques.
-Our lead in this area also offers individual therapeutic conversations with the young people.
-They also provide play therapy, learning to manage anger and bereavement counselling as just three examples of interventions which enable young people to manage their feelings, behaviours and emotions about their past histories and current situations.
+Our in-house therapeutic lead trains and supervises all of our staff to work with young people using recognised therapeutic techniques.
+They provide individual therapeutic conversations with the young people where appropriate.
+They provide one to one ‘life story’ therapy which can involve parents and carers.
+They also provide play therapy, learning to manage anger and bereavement counselling.
+These are just some examples of interventions which enable young people to manage their feelings, behaviours and emotions about their past histories and current situations.

 In addition to specific therapeutic support, we have adopted the Thrive Therapeutic Programme across our home and school.
 This nationally recognised approach asserts that every child needs to feel valued, involved and appreciated.